Skip to content

 Go to Town! in Blacksburg

 One of Montgomery County’s two largest towns – Blacksburg – is internationally known for Virginia Tech and is indeed a quintessential college town.
-But, Blacksburg offers so much more to New River Valley visitors than higher education.
-Here are 10 must-experience Blacksburg locales for your next visit to Montgomery County.
+But, Blacksburg offers so much more to visitors than higher education.
+Here are 10 must-do experiences in Blacksburg for your next visit.
 Go to Town!

 Black Hen & Bar Blue